 Ways to Protect Yourself

 Experiencing package theft is frustrating, and the claims process can be even worse.
-If you want to protect yourself this holiday season, consider these strategies and new technology to protect your packages while you're away from home.
+If you want to protect yourself this holiday season, consider these options to protect your packages while you're away from home.

 Insure your packages

 If you're ordering a high-value item online, such as a new iPhone or tablet, pay a few extra bucks to insure its delivery.
 You can usually do this either with the vendor or through the postal service delivering the package.

 The best way to prevent mail theft is to only receive packages in person.
 You can do this by informing your postal service company that you require a signature for delivery, or by making sure that your mail is delivered to an address where somebody is always present.
 If you're regularly away from home, see if a neighbor is willing to accept delivery.
 Or, if it's okay with your employer and your package is small, designate your workplace as the shipping address.

 Use a lockbox service

 A second way to prevent stolen mail is to have packages delivered to a lockbox through a service such as Amazon Locker.
 Some grocery or convenience stores also offer this type of service, or you can have your package delivered to your local UPS or USPS center and pick it up there.
 If you fancy a shorter trip the the post office, you can buy a combination-protected lockbox that sits on your porch and protects your packages until you get home.

 There are many cheap home security cameras that are easy to install around the perimeter of your home.
 Most of these cameras sync with your wifi and even a phone app, so you can check in on packages left throughout the day.
 The mere presence of these cameras may be enough to ward off would-be porch pirates, but even if it doesn't, you'll now have evidence for your police report.